We conduct a 420 Hour Japanese Teachers Training Correspondence Course.

 This will not be compulsory, but it will be a good idea to give it a try for revision purposes.

-The advanTAGSes of our Japanese Teachers Training Correspondence Courses are; there is
+The advantages of our Japanese Teachers Training Correspondence Courses are;

 The time to complete the worksheets is not included in the 420 hours of the course.
 The main aim of the worksheets is to test whether the student understands the contents of course, and to keep the student ready to teach at any time.
 The main aim of this course is the student’s full understanding of Japanese language education.